 The process of dealing with the estate of a deceased person has a different name outside England and Wales.
 It is better known as ‘confirmation‘ in Scotland and called the ‘grant of probate‘ in Northern Ireland.

-As the 'executor' of the will you would be able to apply for a grant of representation.
-The executor is the person named in the will with the role of dealing with the assets of the estate.
+As the ‘executor’ of the will you would be able to apply for a grant of representation.
+The executor is the person named in the will or ‘codicil’ (update) with the role of dealing with the assets of the estate.

-It is not uncommon for more than one executor to be named in a will.
-In this case, the steps to follow would be in the probate application form and its guidance notes.
+It is not uncommon for more than one executor to be named in a will (up to a maximum of four).
+Thus, follow the steps listed in the probate application form along with its associated guidance notes.

-There may be other unusual situations that need dealing with.
-Contact your nearest Probate Registry if either:
+There could be other unusual situations that need dealing with.
+Thus, you should contact your nearest Probate Registry if (either):

 Note: The Probate Registry explains what you will need to do.
-It is not mandatory for an executor to get any of the estate.
-Use 'Form PA13: Lost Will questionnaire' if you cannot find the original will.
+It is not mandatory for an executor to get any of the estate (unless named as a beneficiary).
+Use ‘Form PA13: Lost Will questionnaire‘ if you are unable to find the original.

 You can still apply for the grant even if you had separated from the person when they died.
 But, you must have been either married or in a civil partnership at that time.

 So, you must have been the husband, wife, or civil partner when they died to apply for a grant of representation.
 A ‘partner’ does not have automatic entitlement to any of the estate.